 The building capabilities of slate vary greatly depending on the sheets’ thickness and the rock’s color.
 Slate is one of the different types of Stones.

 Furthermore, Roofing tiles, slabs, and pavements are all made of it.
-Quartz, mica, and clay minerals make up this mixture.
+This mixture consists of quartz, mica, and clay minerals.

-Slate’s compressive strength varies between 100 and 200 MPa, and its hue ranges from dark gray to greenish-gray, purple-gray and black.
-Slate has a fine-grained structure with a specific gravity of 2.6 to 2.7.
+Slate’s compressive strength varies between 100 and 200 MPa, and its hue ranges from dark gray to greenish-gray, purple-gray, and black.
+It has a fine-grained structure and a specific gravity of 2.6 to 2.7.

 5. Limestone

-Limestones, in general, aren’t suitable for construction.
-Undesirable kinds include a lot of clay or are very soft, making them unsuitable for building.
+Limestones are generally unsuitable for construction.
+Undesirable kinds include a lot of clay or are very soft.

 Dense, compact, and fine-textured types free of voids and fissures may be dressed and polished.

-Furthermore, Limestone is used as a base material for cement and flooring, roofing, and pavements.
+Furthermore, Limestone is a base material for cement and flooring, roofing, and pavements.

 Also, limestones should not be used as face stones in areas where the air is polluted with industrial pollutants or in coastal regions where salty breezes might damage them.